 We call her Tough Mama, even though she’s a tenderhearted little girl.
 This tiny kid has big energy, and she greets each day with gusto: making her bed, launching a monologue at her unconscious parents, dressing herself in some crazy getup–all the while belting out This Tornado Loves You.
 On Saturday mornings, we aren’t quite ready for all that sunshine.
 My solution?
 Bribery.
 And the standard payoff for one more hour of parental sleep is…pancakes.
 She talks about them all week, asks hopefully if we might have them on a Tuesday (no), flashes her gap-toothed grin, never lets up–despite knowing they’re a weekend privilege.
 Really, though, I suspect pancakes are a mere vehicle for maple syrup, on which she has fixated since before she had the teeth to chew real food.

-much considered this New England staple before; though it always sat in the cupboard, right by the sugar, we kind of got more excited about mustard.
+Just as her full-throated laugh grabs hold of our hearts, so her passion for maple syrup has planted roots in our house, blossoming and catching us off guard this spring.
+We hadn't much considered this New England staple before; though it always sat in the cupboard, right by the sugar, we kind of got more excited about mustard.
 My husband even spent much of his youth on a farm in Vermont, where he was put to work each year tapping the sugar bush, but he's never been much of a spokesman for the maple syrup industry.
 This March, though, all it took was a simple question from her, as she gazed out of the car window at a row of trees along the Connecticut roadside: “what’re all those buckets?”

 Suddenly, we began viewing the enterprise in a whole new way.
 Driving around the countryside, we noticed buckets adorning trees everywhere.
 And, maybe I’m easily charmed, but will you check out how each one of them has its own, adorable little tin roof?
 They’re collecting the sap that’s rising!
 And it’s rising because spring is coming, and suddenly there’s payoff for living somewhere that lingers forever in winter’s hooks.
 It hit us all at once, this epiphany–all except for Tough Mama, who had understood the specialness of maple syrup all along.
 So we decided to visit a sugarhouse, to see how that sweet, liquid life gets made.